kalohq/learning-docker/doc/03-python-workflow.md

 ### Goals

-- be able to dockerize a Python-based web server
+- be able to dockerize a Flask web server
+- come up with the steps that developers will use on a regular basis

 ## Exercise 3.1 Develop a basic Python workflow

 Whenever you work with a dockerized application it's less obvious that, at some point in the past, someone put in place the groundwork on which you're executing your day-to-day work.
+Now there are some very critical parts in that groundwork that would make a normal workflow near impossible.

-This exercise looks at that groundwork specifically for a Python application.
+This exercise looks at that groundwork specifically for a Flask application.

-**End-goal:** Write the Dockerfile for this Python application such that, when you build and run it, you see the response 'Hello world' via the browser.
-In addition, fill in the build and run scripts so that the next person that comes along can find an easy workflow to work with, when developing this Python app.
+**End-goal:** Write the Dockerfile for this Python application and come up with the workflow steps for an engineer to be able to pick it up and iterate on this application effectively.

+### Milestone 1

 - 1) Navigate to the `./exercises/chapter3/python-basic` directory in your command-line

-`Choice Time:` Pick an operating system you want to install your Python application on.
-Most common: CentOS, Ubuntu, ArchLinux.
+`Choice Time:` Think about what base image we need.
+What are we looking for our environment to have, given the service we want to run on it?
-- 2) Find a Docker image on Docker Hub that is that operating system.
+- 2) Find a Docker image on Docker Hub that is what you're looking for.
 - 3) Fill in the `FROM` step in the `Dockerfile` with that image name
 - 4) Fill in the `COPY` steps in the `Dockerfile`, with the files you need to run your application
 - 5) Fill in the `RUN` steps that you need in the `Dockerfile`